The future of GTM AI is here

 • Security: Implementing HTTPS and other security measures helps build trust with both users and search engines.

 • Crawlability: Ensuring that search engine bots can easily navigate and index your site’s content is crucial for achieving a high SEO score.
-Search engine crawlers play a vital role in how your website gets crawled, indexed, and accessed, impacting your site's ranking in search engine results pages.

 Addressing technical SEO issues can help search engines better understand and rank your website, ultimately improving your SEO score.